The legal framework that allows sweepstakes casinos to operate by giving away prizes through a promotional sweepstakes mechanism.

 The two-currency model used by sweepstakes casinos with Gold Coins for play money and Sweep Coins for prize-eligible play.

-The free-play virtual currency at sweepstakes casinos used for entertainment purposes only, with no real cash value.
+The free-play virtual currency at sweepstakes casinos, used for fun only and with no real cash value.

-The prize-eligible virtual currency at sweepstakes casinos that can be redeemed for real cash prizes after meeting playthrough requirements.
+The prize-eligible virtual currency at sweepstakes casinos that may be redeemable after operator requirements are met.